Do you want clear family expectations while also staying close to your child?

 Children with weaker self-esteem often:

-Daily communication shapes how children see themselves and their relationships.
-Listening before responding helps children calm their emotions and think more clearly.
-Speaking from personal experience keeps conversations respectful and focused.
+Daily communication plays a big role in how children understand themselves and their relationships with others.
+When parents listen before responding, it helps children feel heard, calm their emotions, and think more clearly.
+Speaking from personal experience also keeps conversations respectful and non-confrontational, making it easier for children to understand guidance and stay open to learning.

 Listen for feelings.
 Reflect what you hear so your child feels understood.